Using Connections in Your App

 Including Connected Values in Equations

-When you add fields to an equation in the equation field editor, you will notice that connected records are listed in the field dropdown.
-Take a look at the example below, which demonstrates how Vendor fields are connected to the Line Item table, denoted as Line Items > Vendors.
+When you add fields to an equation in the equation field editor, you will notice that connection fields are listed in the field dropdown.

 Connections in the Live App